watson-developer-cloud/node-red-labs/advanced_examples/tradeoff_analytics_widget/README.md

 ![](images/toff_widget_flow.png)

 ### User-interface serving stream
-The stream connected on the `/tofaw` URL will serve a web page containing the TradeOff Analytics Widget HTML and JavaScript initialization code, and for the purpose of the exercise, a ready-made `problem` extracted from a problem object, as can be seen in the `Set Problem` function node.
+The stream connected on the `/tofaw` URL will serve a web page containing the TradeOff Analytics Widget HTML and JavaScript initialization code, and for the purpose of the exercise, a ready-made `problem` extracted from a problem object, as can be seen in the `Set Problem` function node, example text can be found [here](set_problem.txt).
 We create a JavaScript object with the 3 mandatory attributes, a `subject` string, a `columns` array describing the characteristics of the entities to consider, and a `options` array which represent the user's options (i.e. choices, as rows in the table) for the given problem:
 ```javascript
 // This is where we set the dimensions (columns) of the problem to analyze
 // and the raw data (options)